ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/bundles/how-client-integrates-with-replication-bundle.python.markdown

-﻿# Replication : How client integrates with replication bundle?
+# Replication: How client integrates with replication bundle?

 RavenDB's Client API is aware of the replication mechanism offered by the server instances and is ready to support failover scenarios.